pmasae/pmasae.github.io/_pages/about.md

 My work is supported by [J-PAL](https://www.povertyactionlab.org/), the [International Growth Centre (IGC)](https://www.theigc.org/), and the [Weiss Fund for Research in Development Economics](https://weissfund.uchicago.edu/).

-I received my bachelor’s degree in Economics from ITAM (Mexico City) and hold a dual master’s in Applied Economics and Public Policy from the University of Michigan–Ann Arbor.
+I received my bachelor’s degree in Economics from ITAM and hold a dual master’s in Applied Economics and Public Policy from the University of Michigan–Ann Arbor.

 **I will be on the 2025–26 academic job market.** If you're interested in my work or would like to connect, feel free to [get in touch](mailto:maganasaenz@wisc.edu)!